iambiglee/testhugo/book/content.en/docs/example/develop/_index.md

 ---

 weight: 16
-title: "开发须知"
+title: "Development Instructions"
 ---

-# CatMQ develop guide
+# CatMQ Develop Guide
 This module mainly introduces the code structure and project modules of the project, which is a convenient reference for students who plan to study this project carefully and those who want to develop it again.